-Always maintain at least a 50 percent value difference in color or luminance between the wordmark and its background.
+Always maintain at least a 50 percent value difference in color or luminance between the symbol or wordmark and its background.

-Never use more than one color or value, because this disrupts the readability and integrity of the wordmark.
+Never use more than one color or value, because this disrupts the readability and integrity of the symbol and wordmark.

-4.2.2.4 Wordmark Colors: Reversed Image
+4.2.17 Symbol and Wordmark Colors-Reverse Image

-When reversing the wordmark from a color background, use only the file designed for this purpose.
-The wordmark may be used in an approved color (see 4.2.5) that provides sufficient contrast with the background.
+When reversing the symbol or wordmark from a color background, use only the file designed for this purpose.
+When reversed, the symbol (which includes the wordmark) is always white.
+The wordmark may be used in an approved color (see 4.3.4) that provides sufficient contrast with the background.